cnmodel/cnmodel/README.rst

      and the THRESHOLD_ALL_* files.
 When cnmodel attempts to access this code the first time, it will perform the necessary compilation.

-5. neuronvis (optional) available at https://github.com/campagnola/neuronvis or https://github.com/pbmanis/neuronvis).
+5. neuronvis (optional) available at https://github.com/campagnola/neuronvis or (a newer version) https://github.com/pbmanis/neuronvis).
-   This provides 3D visualization for morphology.
+   This provides 3D visualization for morphology, and is independent of cnmodel.

 After the code is installed, enter the cnmodel directory and compile the NEURON mod files::